Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/vertices.rst

 When enabled,
 as soon as a vertex moves closer to another one than the *Limit* setting (:menuselection:`Mesh Tools panel --> Double Threshold`), they are automatically merged.
-This option affects interactive operations only (tweaks made in the Operator panel are considered interactive too).
+This option affects interactive operations only (tweaks made in the :ref:`ui-redo-last` panel are considered interactive too).
 If the exact spot where a vertex is moved contains more than one vertex, then the merge will be performed between the moved vertex and one of those.